 Some would think I’m crazy – “You need an NFR-caliber horse… you need TWO!”
 “You need prospects, multiple colts, up & comers!”
 Someday maybe… For now, I know that if my hands were fuller than they already are, that I wouldn’t be able to do justice to the equine gifts He already bestowed upon me.
 We have a quality over quantity theme in general that also applies to horses.
 I’m confident the lessons our existing horses have yet to teach are preparing me for what’s ahead.

 I used to question myself, “Is it some kind of fear, do I just want to stay ‘comfortable,’ am I just ‘too attached’ to my horse?”
 Nope.
 I’ve bought and sold numerous horses.
-These three boys we have are lifers.
-It’s just a knowing.
+I think of the three boys we have as lifers.
+It’s just a knowing, but if that ever changes it will be a ‘knowing,’ too.
 It took me a while to come to terms with this.
 Trust your gut when it comes to horse power.
 What you feel called to do and HOW you feel called to do it won’t necessarily make sense to everyone else, or look like the actions everyone else takes.
 That’s OK.

 You were not called to do the things and do them in the way that everyone else does.
 That’s unique to you.
 Own it and have peace with it.
 Be open to change and receiving God’s gifts in equine form, then darn sure appreciate, care for, and make the absolute most of the ones he’s given you.